yell0w4x/ecmatest/README.md

 }
 ```

-[!NOTE]
+> [!NOTE]
-Object returned by `jestMocker()` has these methods: `clearAllMocks()`, `resetAllMocks()`, `restoreAllMocks()`.
+> The object returned by `jestMocker()` has these methods: `clearAllMocks()`, `resetAllMocks()`, `restoreAllMocks()`.
-Please note they are related to this exact object, so the action applies only to the mocks created by this particular object.
+> These methods only affect mocks created by that specific mocker instance.
-Actually in this paradigm they are likely not necessary as for new test invocation new mocks are created while old are destroyed in tear down phase.
+> In practice, they're rarely needed in this paradigm since new mocks are created for
+> each test while old ones are destroyed during teardown.
-They can only have point for `module` and `session` scoped mocks.
+> They may only be useful for `module` and `session` scoped mocks.

 ## What's next...

-1. Implement `conftest.mjs` feature.
+1. Implement `conftest.mjs` feature
-2. Make jest runner.
+2. Make Jest runner
-3. Add fixture parametrization from within test setup.
+3. Add fixture parametrization from within test setup
-4. Add markers feature.
+4. Add markers feature

 See examples in `./examples` folder.